Human Rights

 Does the company follow the Responsible Minerals Assurance Process (RMAP) standards?

 Try to mention the consequences of sourcing these minerals on the local environment, local communities, or perpetuating conflicts.
 You can use studies as proxies.
-Learn more in the article Step 5: Assess scale and value.
+Learn more in the article Step 5: Assess severity and value.

 Conclusion: